 Martins: The biggest challenge of a successful enterprise is to continue being successful.
-In order to keep a leadership position in whatever sector, it's necessary for the organization to be committed to customer satisfaction, innovation, keeping an eye on expansion and another eye on balancing cost of the operation.
+In order to keep a leadership position in whatever sector, it’s necessary for the organization to be committed to customer satisfaction, innovation, keeping an eye on expansion and another eye on balancing the cost of the operation.

 Seeking ‘divine origin’